Welcome to the Ultimate Guide to Solar Panels in Pennsylvania

 Like we mentioned above, tax exemptions are perhaps the simplest things that state legislatures can do to create good solar policy.
 Despite that, Pennsylvania has yet to implement either property tax or sales tax exemptions for renewable energy producers.
 A sales tax exemption would quickly and easily save you between 6% and 8% here.

-The consensus on Pennsylvania solar power rebates and incentives
+The final word on Pennsylvania solar incentives and policy

 Just a few years ago Pennsylvania was near the top of the solar heap, boasting one of the strongest solar power rebate program in the country to go along with solid performance incentives and strong net metering laws.
 Unfortunately, with the rebate program now exhausted, the picture is not nearly as sunny for solar.
 The absence of tax exemptions are more glaring omissions without that big rebate check overshadowing them and the SREC payments, while solid, aren’t dragging payback time frames into “A” range by themselves.
 All around Pennsylvania is still pretty OK – but it’s also just OK.